-If you have direct deposit through your job, have a portion of your paycheck put directly into your savings account so you’re never tempted to use it rather than save it.
+If you have direct deposit through your job, have a portion of your paycheck put directly into your savings account, so you’re never tempted to use it rather than saving it.

 Plan Your Meals And Shop Ahead

 Eating out and buying groceries are two of the largest spending categories in most families’ budgets.
-Many people grab a pizza or fast food when they forget to take something out for dinner or can’t think of anything to cook.
+Many people grab a pizza or fast food when they forget to eat something for dinner or can’t think of anything to cook.

-Instead of eating out frequently, plan your meals in advance and shop weekly.
+Instead of eating out frequently, plan your meals and shop weekly.
 This will help you avoid running out of food so you won’t have to do extra shopping mid-week.

-Another advantage of shopping ahead is if you use the sales flyer to plan your meals you can save a bundle by shopping the sales.
+Another advantage of shopping ahead is that if you use the sales flyer to plan your meals, you can save a bundle by shopping.
 Using these deals and coupons can help keep your food budget in check.

 Know The Prices Of Your Groceries

-Make a list (a mental list is fine) of the items you regularly buy and their price.
-Fruits and vegetables are seasonal, so if you notice that mangoes, apples or avocados cost $0.50 in one season and $1.50 in another, plan accordingly.
+Please make a list (a mental list is fine) of the items you regularly buy and their price.
+Fruits and vegetables are seasonal, so if you notice that mangoes, apples, or avocados cost $0.50 in one season and $1.50 in another, plan accordingly.

-Many stores lower prices on items seasonally or on a weekly schedule, so knowing when something will be at the rock bottom price will help you plan your purchases better.
+Many stores lower prices on items seasonally or weekly, so knowing when something will be at the rock bottom price will help you plan your purchases better.

 Adjust Your Tax Withholding

-Instead of lending the government the money, keep it for your monthly needs or put it in your own savings account so you can at least earn interest on it.
+Instead of lending the government the money, please keep it for your monthly needs or put it in your own savings account to at least earn interest on it.